discretize/discretize-guides/cm-guides/necromancer/power-reaper/index.md

 If you run <Skill name="Summon Flesh Golem"/> start on greatsword and use the golem so that the charge hits _ENSOLYSS_ as the invulnerability disappearsIf you do not run <Skill name="Summon Flesh Golem"/> start on axe/warhorn and use <Skill name="Wail of Doom"/> (warhorn 4) as the invulnerability disappears and weapon swap

-1. Cst your healing signet into the invulnerability
+1. Cast your healing signet into the invulnerability

 2.  precast <Skill name="Grasping Darkness"/> (GS 5) so it lands into the brief cc window